shaldengeki/python-mal/README.markdown

 Testing requires `nose`.
 To run the tests that come with python-mal:

   1. Navigate to the python-mal directory
-  2. Create a textfile named credentials.txt and put your MAL username and password in it, separated by a comma
+  2. Create a textfile named `credentials.txt` and put your MAL username and password in it, separated by a comma, or set environment variables named `MAL_USERNAME` and `MAL_PASSWORD` with the appropriate values.
   3. Run `nosetests`.

 Make sure you don't spam the tests too quickly!
 One of the tests involves POSTing invalid credentials to MAL, so you're likely to be IP-banned if you do this too much in too short a span of time.